MAIF/daikoku/manual/src/main/paradox/adminusage/1-tenants.md

 <img src="../img/organisation_settings.png" />
 @@@

-And you should see the list of existing `tenants`.
+And you should see the list of the existing `tenants`.

 ## Create a tenant

-To create a new tenant, just click to the `create a new tenant` button.
+To create a new tenant, just click on the `create a new tenant` button.

-### common informations
+### Common informations

-modify the name and the domain name of the tenant.
+Modify the name and the domain name of the current tenant.
 It's possible to set the default language of the tenant.

 ### Tenant style